-How to plan an event for success
+How to plan a successful event

 Planning and marketing an event to success can be tough, so here are some hard and fast strategies you should employ to maximise the overall success of your event.